Raymond Chappetto

 Raymond Francis Chappetto (born August 20, 1945) is an American prelate of the Roman Catholic Church who was an auxiliary bishop of the Diocese of Brooklyn in New York City from 2012 to 2022.

 Biography

 Early life

 Raymond F. Chappetto was born on August 20, 1945, in Astoria, New York.
 Chappetto attended Our Lady of Mount Carmel School in Astoria, then entered Cathedral Preparatory Seminary in Brooklyn for his high school studies.
 He then attended Cathedral College of the Immaculate Conception in Brooklyn.

 Chappetto earned a Master of Divinity degree from Our Lady of the Angels Seminary in Albany, New York.
 He also holds a Master of Religious Studies degree from Saint John's University in New York City.

 Priesthood

 Chappetto was ordained a priest for the Diocese of Brooklyn by Bishop Francis Mugavero at the Cathedral Basilica of St. James in Brooklyn on May 29, 1971.
-After his ordination, Chappetto served as parochial vicar of several parishes in the Borough of Queens in New York City:
+After his ordination, the diocese assigned Chappetto as parochial vicar of several parishes in the Borough of Queens in New York City: